-While white is the popular color choice of many Chuck Taylor wearers, you can also buy them in a variety of colors.
-But it’s hard to beat the look of a clean, white (and keeping them clean and unscuffed is essential) pair of Converse.
+While white is the popular color choice of many Chuck Taylor wearers, you also can buy them in a variety of colors.
+However, it’s hard to beat the look of a clean, white (and keeping them clean and unscuffed is essential) pair of Converse.

 There’s nothing complex about the Chuck Taylor design and never has been.
 It features lightweight, breathable canvas construction, while its vulcanized rubber sole delivers plenty of durable traction.
 Rest assured, this shoe’s design hasn’t changed from the days when it revolutionized basketball.